lamhq/tech-notes/pages/devops/aws/compute/ec2/networking.md

 You can change the termination behavior.

 Attaching ENIs:
-- ENIs can be “hot attached” to running instances.
+- ENIs can be "hot attached" to running instances.
-- ENIs can be “warm-attached” when the instance is stopped.
+- ENIs can be "warm-attached" when the instance is stopped.
-- ENIs can be “cold-attached” when the instance is launched.
+- ENIs can be "cold-attached" when the instance is launched.

 Eth0 network interface:
 - eth0 is the primary network interface and cannot be moved or detached.